khushi02/personal-site/README.md

 # khushi's personal website

-A collection of things she's reading, eating, and pondering.
+A curated collection of places and ideas.

 Built with Next.js, Tailwind CSS, and TypeScript.
 Deployed on Vercel.